We will take a closer look at a few financial services through this guide and how single mothers will greatly benefit from them.

 Military Legal Advocacy Project

-This project will help provide families, people with disabilities, and military members living in the Miami area with good advice and help on legal needs.
+This project will help provide families, people with disabilities, and military members living in the Miami area with sound advice and legal needs.
 Depending on which of their main offices are nearest to you, you may call them on any of these numbers:

 The Monroe County Center: (877) 715-7464.